Accrued Interest: The estimated amount of interest that would be

 gain or loss is the appreciation or depreciation in the value of an unsold security

-since the time it was originally acquired (informally know as “paper gains or losses”).
+since the time it was originally acquired (informally known as “paper gains or losses”).

 Realized Earnings: Realized Earnings is investment income as earned by a fund and